 Keratosis Pilaris, or ‘chicken skin’, are the tiny bumps commonly found on the backs of the upper arms, the tops of the thighs and on the cheeks of younger patients.
-If you would like to discuss your KP and the treatment options, call Dr. Patricia O’Connor and the team at Absolute Dermatology & Skin Cancer Center to make an appointment at either Richmond-area location today.
+If you would like to discuss your KP and the treatment options, schedule an apointment with one of our providers at Absolute Dermatology & Skin Cancer Center.

 Keratosis Pilaris describes tiny rough bumps, particularly common on the upper arms and tops of thighs of teens and adults and occasionally the cheeks of children.
 It is caused by an accumulation of dead skin cells around the hair follicles.
 They tend to be asymptomatic, however they can become inflamed if manipulated and can be bothersome cosmetically.